kortschak/go-spew/README.md

 	ElideDefaultTypes specifies that default built-in types' (int, float64, string and bool) type information should not be printed in a dump.

+* ElideImplicitTypes
+	ElideImplicitType specifies that type information defined by context should not be printed in a dump.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use this to have a more deterministic, diffable output.
 Note that